palumbo/Code.gs/README.md

 # Code.gs
 This is the Google App Script I use to automate Google Workspace products.

 Never used Google's App Script before?
+Below you'll find basic instructions on how to use these scripts in Sheets, Docs, and GMail.

 ## CPC Analysis
 Click on *Extentions* > *Apps Script*.
 Delete the *myFunction()* that is already in the editor and copy/paste my code in.